turinglabsorg/ton-nft-boilerplate/README.md

 2. Change images from `images` folder
 3. Change metadata of the NFTs from `nfts.json`
 4. All the pairs will be automatically created by the script

+## Example collection

+You can find an example of the collection here: https://testnet.getgems.io/collection/EQBxO4VdU6XR4WrTJ6CW0quurFaClqn9UlRy4ZZEhphUo_8k